spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 #### Create Delegated LM Pool
 Bob works on a project X with a token Xt.
 He would like to incentivize holders of Xt to keep their tokens in ADA/Xt pools.
-To do that, Bob sets parameters `epochLen` and `epochNum` sends `L` tokens X to the LM script address.
+To do that, Bob sets parameters `epochLen` and `epochNum` sends `L` tokens Xt to the LM script address.
 In case of Delegated LM Pool he should additionally send `Y` ERGs to the LM script address as `execBudget` for executing transactions.

+_Notes_:
+* Deposited ERGs as `execBudget` will be spent almost completely!
+* Once deposited during program initialization, tokens Xt can't be redeemed!

 #### Increase execution budget
 When created, the budget will be spent linearly.